Lost-Outpost/moonlit-tales/README.md

 # Installation

 Installation is handled through [GDLauncher](https://gdlauncher.com/) or [CurseForge](https://download.curseforge.com/) with a one-click install of the modlist.
 Download the latest `Moonlit Tales` release from [here](https://github.com/Lost-Outpost/moonlit-tales/releases) and use the import from zip feature in either launcher.
+You can keep up with changes on the [changelog](https://github.com/Lost-Outpost/moonlit-tales/blob/main/CHANGELOG.md) page.

 # Issues